-Whilst we all worry about different aspects of our lives at times, children with GAD worry a great deal more and these worries are often out of their control.
+We all worry about different aspects of our lives at times.
+That’s completely normal.
+Children with GAD worry a great deal more, so much so that worrying gets in the way of school work, friendships and family life, and these worries are often out of their control.

 Some life events will naturally cause your child more worry, for instance exam periods can be very stressful times and hormonal fluctuations can make anxiety more of an issue.

-However, if your child or teenager has been showing signs of anxiety for more than a few weeks, if their mood has lowered, school work suffered and if they are not socialising or enjoying activities in the same way they did before then it is advisable to seek professional help.
+However, if your child or teenager has been showing signs of anxiety for more than a few weeks, if their mood has dropped, school work suffered and if they are not spending as much time with friends or enjoying life in the same way they did before then it is advisable to seek professional help.

 Your child may benefit from an assessment with a psychiatrist – a doctor with expertise in mental health.
 Not only with this assessment look at the anxiety symptoms your child is experiencing, but will look at whether there are any other underlying factors or conditions that need to be considered, in order to find the most effective treatment.